tayloraleach/sass-starter/README.md

 # Starting point for a basic website using Gulp and Sass.

-Get going with gulp with sass as a starting point.
+Get going with gulp & sass as a starting point.
 Autoprefixer and browserSync installed as well.
 Nothing is done with scripts or images.

 ## Usage